 For example, instead of manually performing the lengthy selection process, applications will rank candidates in order depending on how many of the key skills and other keywords match your criteria for that role.
 This is particularly helpful if you receive a high volume of applications for a role.

-Additionally, using an Applicant Tracking System will enable you to keep good candidates on record.
+Additionally, using an Applicant Tracking System (ATS) will enable you to keep good candidates on record.
 This will allow you to quickly find and approach them in the future regarding other open roles you need to fill.

-5. Leverage employee networks
+5. Leverage employee networks for sourcing candidates

 Don't forget that your existing workforce is a valuable source of potential contacts and connections that can make the candidate sourcing process quicker, more efficient and more productive.
 With more than 774 million active professionals on LinkedIn, companies can expand their talent pool 10 times.